wp-plugins/localtime/readme.txt

 === Local Time ===
 Contributors: Viper007Bond
-Tags: timezone, localization
+Tags: timezone, localization, locale
-Requires at least: 2.8.5
+Requires at least: 3.2
-Tested up to: 2.9
+Tested up to: 3.3
 Stable tag: trunk

-Displays post and comment date and times in the user's timezone using Javascript.
-Heavily based on code from the P2 theme by Automattic.
+Displays post and comment date and times in the visitor's timezone using Javascript.
+Heavily based on code from the P2 theme.

 == Description ==

-Displays post and comment date and times in the user's timezone using Javascript.
+Displays post and comment date and times in the visitors's timezone using Javascript.
 No theme modifications are needed.

 Heavily based on code from the [P2 theme](http://p2theme.com/) by [Automattic](http://automattic.com/).